 Students must enter and remain in school by 10:30a.m. in order to participate in the day's activities.
-A student who is sent home from school for illness is ineligible to participate on that day.
-Preplanned, excused absences must be approved by the Middle School Principal or Assistant Principal.
+A student who is sent home from school for illness is ineligible to participate.
+Pre-planned, excused absences must be approved by the Middle School Principal or Assistant Principal.